arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_ttl.md

 an array with exactly one attribute path.

 @RESTBODYPARAM{expireAfter,number,required,}
-The time (in seconds) after a document's creation after which the documents count as "expired".
+The time interval (in seconds) from the point in time stored in the `fields` attribute after which the documents count as expired.
+Can be set to `0` to let documents expire as soon as the server time passes the point in time stored in the document attribute, or to a higher number to delay the expiration.

 @RESTDESCRIPTION
 Creates a TTL index for the collection *collection-name* if it